ibm-cloud-docs/power-iaas/modifying-instance.md

+When you change the pinning policy of a VSI from **Hard** to **Soft** or disable the pinning policy, consider enabling automated remote restart setting on the VSI.
+The automated remote restart setting restarts the VSI on another available host if an IBM Power host fails.
+{: important}

 To change the pinning state and server placement group of the VSI, complete the following steps:

 1. In the **Overview** tab, click the **Edit** icon in the Placement section.
 The Edit placement panel is displayed.
 3. Select the new pinning policy from the **Virtual server pinning** list and the placement group from the **Placement group** list.